 University Public Safety administers lost and found items.
 If DCS retrieves any items left in classrooms, they are turned into the nearest University repository.
 Please visit their Lost & Found page for more information.

 Yes.
 DCS can make the technology currently in our classrooms available for non-class use.
-Use by certain types of organizations will incur a fee.
 When available, DCS can also provide in-room support at a fee.
 Please view our Request Equipment page for more information.
 Note that a Rutgers NetId is required to use the Digital Classroom Podium.

 DCS provides support for the general purpose classrooms on the New Brunswick campuses and the learning spaces of the Office of the New Brunswick Chancellor.
 This includes user support, installations, and repair work.
-To check if a room is supported by DCS, please visit our Find a Classroom page.
+To check if a classroom is supported by DCS, please visit our Find a Classroom page.
 For non-DCS rooms, support should be coordinated by the department that controls the room, using Rutgers Facilities or outside vendors.

 Rooms with the Digital Classroom Podium include computers.
 In these rooms, you can assess your presentation by bringing it on a USB drive or accessing it over the Internet.
 The Digital Classroom Podium also has VGA and HDMI cables which allow instructors to connect their laptop to the data projector.
 In any room that does not have a Digital Classroom Podium but does have a data projector, instructors may connect their laptop to the projector using the VGA cable.
 To see what equipment your classroom has, please visit the Find a Classroom page.